Vickers Valiant: Background and origins

 Both Handley-Page and Avro had produced advanced designs for the bomber competition.
-These would be produced as the Victor and the Vulcan respectively; the Air Staff decided to award contracts to each company as a form of insurance in case one of these designs failed.
-The submissions became known as the V bombers, or V-class, with the aircraft all being given names that started with the letter "V".
+These were produced as the Victor and the Vulcan respectively.
+The Air Staff decided to award contracts to each company as a form of insurance in case one of the designs failed.
+The submissions became known as the V bombers, or V-class, with the aircraft given names that started with the letter "V".
 Vickers' submission had initially been rejected as not being as advanced as the Victor and the Vulcan, but Vickers' chief designer George Edwards lobbied the Air Ministry on the basis that it would be available much sooner than the competition, going so far as to promise that a prototype would be flown by the end of 1951, that subsequent production aircraft would be flown prior to the end of 1953, and that serial deliveries would commence during early 1955.
 Gaining the bomber contract was considered of crucial importance to the future of aircraft manufacturing at Vickers.
 "Edwards was supremely confident that Weybridge could deliver the aircraft as specified .. " and "..committed to the brochure performance figures and dates because he thought they knew how to do it".
 He resisted being pushed to try to more closely match the Victor and Vulcan height and speed requirements or to change equipment from that originally specified as these distractions would jeopardize his promised delivery dates.

 Although developing three different aircraft types in response to a single Operational Requirement (OR) was costly, events such as the Berlin Blockade had led to a sense of urgency in providing a deterrent to the Soviet Union from possible acts of aggression in Western Europe.

 In April 1948, the Air Staff issued a specification with the designation B.9/48 written around the Type 660 Vickers design; and an 'Instruction to Proceed' was received by Vickers on 16 April 1948.

 In February 1949, two prototypes of the Vickers 660 series were ordered.
 The first was to be fitted with four Rolls-Royce RA.3 Avon turbojet engines, while the second was to be fitted with four Armstrong Siddeley Sapphire engines and was designated the Type 667.